Adolis García Player Props: Rangers vs. Giants

-Adolis Garcia and his .442 on-base percentage over his past 10 games (101 points higher than his season-long percentage), will be in action for the Texas Rangers against the San Francisco Giants and Scott Alexander on August 11 at 10:15 PM ET.
+On Saturday, Adolis Garcia (.429 on-base percentage in past 10 games, 89 points above season-long percentage) and the Texas Rangers face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Athletics.
+He had a hitless showing in his most recent game (0-for-3) against the Giants.

 Adolis García Game Info & Props vs. the Giants